 In 2020, he founded a composition mentorship program with the Opportunity Music Project, in partnership with Carnegie Hall’s PlayUSA.
 He also serves on the Curtis Institute’s Musical Studies Faculty and teaches at Hidden Valley’s Emerging Composers Intensive.

-A graduate of Curtis and Juilliard, Alistair begins PhD studies at Princeton University as a Roger Sessions Fellow in fall 2025.
+A graduate of the Curtis Institute of Music and the Juilliard School, Alistair began PhD studies at Princeton University in fall 2025 and holds the Roger Sessions Fellowship.
 His mentors include Richard Danielpour, Nick DiBerardino, Jennifer Higdon, Jonathan Bailey Holland, Amy Beth Kirsten, Steven Mackey, and David Serkin Ludwig.